-To learn more about NoCo Community Kitchen and the small food business Incubator Program, click below.
+Click below to learn more about NoCo Community Kitchen and the small food business Incubator Program.

 Thank you for your interest in NoCo Community Kitchen!
 Please read the information below to see if our space is a good fit for your needs.
-If you have questions that aren’t answered below, please contact the Kitchen Manager.
+Contact the Kitchen Manager if you have further questions.

-We prioritize access to the kitchen for local food producers and small food businesses who utilize local ingredients.
-We also welcome educational institutions, non-profit organizations, caterers, special events programs and community collaborations.
-Anyone using the kitchen must have (at minimum) a Food Handler Certification.
+We prioritize access for local food producers and small businesses utilizing local ingredients.
+We also welcome educational institutions, non-profit organizations, caterers, special events programs, and community collaborations.

-After reading the Kitchen Use and Rental Guidelines complete the Kitchen Use Request Survey.
+After reading these FAQs and the Kitchen Use and Rental Guidelines, complete the Kitchen Use Request Survey.
 The Kitchen Manager will then contact you to discuss the next steps.

 Rental rates vary depending on how you plan to use the space.
-They range from a one time fee to a monthly minimum.
-If you plan to use the kitchen on a regular, long term basis, there is a $200 one-time administrative fee.
-This includes the fee for the NoCo Community Kitchen’s Incubator Program.
-This 4 week program teaches entrepreneurs critical business skills, connects them with resources in the community and provides them with individualized business mentorship.
+They range from a one-time charge to a monthly minimum.
+There is a $200 administrative fee if you plan to use the kitchen regularly and long-term; this includes participation in the NoCo Community Kitchen’s Incubator Program.

-The kitchen has a gas range, griddle, gas ovens and charbroiler.
-It also has an electric double stack convection oven, proofing cabinet, mixer, and microwave oven.
-While we do not supply ingredients, the kitchen is stocked with a variety of preparation tools, equipment, and dry and cold storage.
-If you have specific equipment questions or want to schedule a time to see the facility, please contact the Kitchen Manager.
+The kitchen has a gas range, griddle, gas ovens, and charbroiler.
+It also has an electric double-stack convection oven, a proofing cabinet, a mixer, and a microwave oven.
+A variety of preparation tools are available for use.
+Please contact the Kitchen Manager if you have specific equipment questions.

 Please refer to the Kitchen Use & Rental Guidelines for specific requirements.